-Cook County Community Radio (WTIP) is the first community radio station broadcasting on the North Shore of Lake Superior.
+Cook County Community Radio (WTIP) is the oldest community radio station broadcasting on the North Shore of Lake Superior.
 Visitors and residents spread out over 1,500 square miles of woods and waters come together through WTIP, a 501(c)(3) non-profit organization that provides an arena for information-gathering, discussion, and expression.

 WTIP was launched by a small group of pioneering volunteers sitting around a kitchen table who believed that local radio in Cook County could play an important role in building a sense of shared community.